-Is it really important to work with a Registered breeder?
+Why is it important to work with an ethical Registered breeder?

 Why are blood lines so important and why do ethical breeders insist on researching and breeding from specific lines?